mw-experts/rsql/README.md

 * house<=3: find all people who have less than or 3 houses
 * name=in=(Fero,Jane) find all people whose name is Fero or Jane
 * name=out=(Alex,Mike) find all people whose name is not Alex or Mike
+* list=includes-all=(item1,item2) find all records where list is array and includes item1 and item2
+* list=includes-one=(item1,item2) find all records where list is array and includes item1 or item2

 ### Composite operators: